 Setting a reasonable goal

-Three weeks is not a long time to make substantial gains in pronunciation, unless you’re a complete beginner.
-Since time is the unit being measured in the challenge, decide how much you will be able to spend before the end of the month.
-A few sessions of 20-40 minutes per week is reasonable for someone who is serious, but doesn’t study full time.
+Three weeks is not a long time to make substantial gains in pronunciation unless you’re a beginner.
+Since time is the unit being measured in the challenge, decide how much you can spend before the end of the month.
+A few sessions of 20-40 minutes per week is reasonable for a serious student who doesn’t study full-time.

 Choose one problem to focus on!
 It should be as specific as possible.
 Simply “improving my pronunciation” is not specific enough.
-It is very unlikely that you have no issues, but if you think that’s the case, your goal for the challenge should be to figure out some of your problems are and start working on one of them.
+It is improbable that you have no issues, but if you think that’s the case, your goal for the challenge should be to figure out what some of your problems are and start working on one of them.

 How to improve your pronunciation